AkashdeepSingh0047/AIChat/README.md

-# Vite + React Project
+# Project Description

-This is a React project bootstrapped with [Vite](https://vitejs.dev/).
-It uses npm as the package manager and supports environment variables for secure configuration.

----
+A lightweight *AI-integrated web app* built with *React + Vite*, allowing users to chat with an AI model in a clean and interactive interface.
+This project was developed as part of a *Frontend Engineer Technical Assessment* to showcase strong UI/UX design, API integration, and clean architecture.

-## 🚀 Features
+## Features
-- Fast development with Vite
+- Chat with AI using OpenAI API
-- Modern React setup with JSX/TSX support
+- Modern UI with *Material UI (MUI)*
+- Clear button to reset conversation
+- Error dispplayed using *React Toastify*
+- Maintains dynamic chat history
-- Environment variable support via `.env` file
+- Environment variable for secure API key (VITE_OPENAI_API_KEY)

+## Tech Stack
+- React (Vite)
+- MUI
+- JavaScript/TypeScript
-- Ready for integration with the OpenAI API
+- OpenAI API

----
+- React Toastify

-## 🧰 Prerequisites
+## Prerequisites
 Make sure you have the following installed:
 - Node.js (v18 or newer)
 - npm (v9 or newer)

----

-## ⚙️ Setup
+## Setup

 ### 1. Clone the repository
     https://github.com/AkashdeepSingh0047/AIChat.git